Click video above for an overview of Francis O'Neill Irish Arts Week.

-The Francis O’Neill Irish Arts Week provides a unique learning opportunity for kids and adults by bringing master traditional Irish musicians to Chicago and the magic of Ireland to students of all ages and the community.
+The Francis O’Neill Irish Arts Week is a unique learning opportunity for children and adults.
+Taught by master traditional Irish musicians in residence for the week, students of every age will experience the magic of Ireland through its music, song and dance.

-The faculty will teach a wide range of subjects including Traditional Irish Music, Sean-Nós Dancing, Irish Language (Comhrá Gaeilge), Irish and English Singing and Celtic Arts and Crafts.
+The world-class faculty from Ireland and the US will teach a wide range of subjects including Traditional Irish Music (fiddle, tin whistle, flute, bodhrán, concertina, harp, cello, guitar, piano accordion, piano accompaniment, tenor banjo), Céilí, Set and Sean-nós Dancing, Irish Language, Irish and English Singing and Celtic Arts and Crafts.